siddarthanath/Data-Science-Theory/README.md

 # Data-Science-2021
 ## Note:
-*By GitHub Terms and Services, the default copyright laws apply, meaning that I (Siddartha Nath) retain all rights to this source code and no one may reproduce, distribute, or create derivative works from my work.
+*By GitHub Terms and Services, the default copyright laws apply, meaning that I (Siddartha Nath) retain all rights to this source code and no one may reproduce, distribute, or create derivative works from my work.*
 <br>
-Every external resource I use to aid my work will be referenced clearly.*
 <br>
 <br>
 If you wish to use COMPLETE codes, images or written analyses, please email: sidnath01@hotmail.com and request for "Reference Permission", otherwise always reference this Github repository.
 I would greatly appreciate the acknowledgement!